Knab v. Centerville (amicus)

 This expansion of Marsy’s Law improperly burdens criminal defendants, and creates a dangerous disincentive to call 911 by making public services pay-to-play.
 Case law prior to Marsy’s Law did not allow a government entity to obtain restitution when it was not the actual victim of a crime, and Marsy’s Law did not change that.
 Calling 911 is also protected under the First Amendment right to petition the government, and people exercising that right should not be assessed monetary penalties for doing so.

 The Second District Court of Appeals reversed the restitution order and the state appealed to the Supreme Court of Ohio.
 The Supreme Court accepted jurisdiction over a single issue: whether a municipality qualifies as a “victim” under Marsy’s Law, making it entitled to “full and timely restitution” when it is “directly and proximately harmed” by a crime.
 On December 23 we filed our amicus brief in support of Mr. Knab.
 On the same day, Southeastern Ohio Legal Services also filed an amicus brief, and Mr. Knab’s attorneys filed his merit brief.
-The state filed its reply on January 13, 2020, and the case is being set for oral argument.
+The state filed its reply on January 13, 2020.
+Oral argument was held on June 2 and we await a decision.